 - Radiofrequency treatments

 Your visit to The Pain Institute begins with a complete medical history review and physical examination.
 Your evaluation may also require diagnostic testing such as radiologic exams, nerve conduction studies, diagnostic nerve blocks, and discograms, as well as psychological evaluations.
-Being located at University of Miami Hospital, The Pain Institute offers easy access to state-of-the-art diagnostic technologies onsite.
+Being located at University of Miami Hospital and Clinics, The Pain Institute offers easy access to state-of-the-art diagnostic technologies onsite.